cranndarach/git-tutorial/glossary.md

 ### `git commit -am "My commit message."`

 Commit all tracked changes, regardless of whether they have been staged.
+Does not commit any new (untracked) files.

 ### `git remote add [name] [URL]`